Sautéed Brussels Sprouts

 Make It Your Own

-- Are you a bacon lover?
-Fry up a few ounces of bacon or pancetta in the skillet.
+- Add bacon: Fry up a few ounces of bacon or pancetta in the skillet.
 Remove the bacon to drain on a paper towel lined plate; crumble it when it cools.
 Use the rendered bacon fat to sauté the Brussels sprouts and sprinkle them with bacon to serve.

-- Brussels sprouts and onions sound good to you?
-Add thinly sliced shallot or onion to the pan with the Brussels sprouts.
+- Add onions: Add thinly sliced shallot or onion to the pan with the Brussels sprouts.
+Brussels sprouts and onions are a delicious combination.

-- Like your sprouts with garlic?
-Mince a few cloves of garlic and add it to the pan during the last minute of cooking.
+- Add garlic: Mince a few cloves of garlic and add it to the pan during the last minute of cooking.
 Don’t add it right away; the garlic burns quite quickly.

-- Embellish your sprouts with a drizzle of hot honey or balsamic glaze.
+- Topping suggestions: Embellish your sprouts with a drizzle of hot honey or balsamic glaze.
+Honey mustard vinaigrette or creamy honey mustard dressing is super tasty, too.
 Sprinkle on grated Parmesan cheese.

 - Rather make a one pan dinner?
 Try hot honey chicken sheet pan dinner.